skip to content

 01:09:14 - Dev Agrawal

 Yes.
-So this is what I was talking about that now web framework frameworks are like taking more responsibility for Optimistic state rather than your data layer.
-The idea of an Optimistic Signal or an Optimistic Store is that it's something you would pair with an action.
-An action is kind of like a transition in React or in Solid Currently, where you would inside an action function, you would set some optimistic data here.
-For example, in our add to do action, we're going to push this to do into our optimistic todo store.
+So this is what I was talking about, that now web frameworks are taking more responsibility for optimistic state rather than your data layer.
+The idea of an optimistic signal or an optimistic store is that it's something you would pair with an action.
+An action is kind of like a transition in React or in Solid currently, where inside an action function you would set some optimistic data.
+So here, for example, in our add todo action, we're going to push this todo into our optimistic todo store.
 This is going to update the UI immediately.
 Then we are going to hit our backend endpoint to add it to our actual database.
-And once it's written to the server we can just say refresh todos, which is going to rerun this function.
-Basically a way to invalidate or refetch some data.
-While this entire action is ongoing.
-We are going to see the optimistic update that we added here.
-But once the action completes, this update will automatically be rolled back by solid.
-When we refreshed this API get to dos if the new todos was in this updated data from the server, that's what we're going to see on the UI and we are not going to see this anymore.
+And once it's written to the server, we can just say refresh todos, which is going to rerun this function, basically a way to invalidate or refetch some data.
+And while this entire action is ongoing, we are going to see the optimistic update that we added here.
+But once the action completes, this update will automatically be rolled back by Solid.
+So when we refresh this api.getTodos, if the new todos were in this updated data from the server, that's what we're going to see on the UI and we are not going to see this anymore.

 01:11:01 - Dev Agrawal

-But if the server decided to reject it for some reason, this API get to DOS when it reruns, it's going to come back without the new todo and this is going to get rolled back automatically.
-So you won't see it in the UI anymore.
+But if the server decided to reject it for some reason, this api.getTodos, when it reruns, is going to come back without the new todo, and this is going to get rolled back automatically, so you won't see it in the UI anymore.

 01:11:15 - Anthony Campolo